evilusean/Pysean/ImageInASean-ChromiumExtenSean/README.md

 # 4chan Image Saver Extension

-A Chrome extension for automatically downloading images from 4chan and 8kun boards.
+A Chrome extension for automatically downloading images from 4chan

 ## Recent Updates for Ungoogled Chromium